SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

     Syntax / Example: (Let: !Increment = !Increment + 1)

 	This action allows general expressions to be used as an action.
 Variables can be used in these expressions and can be altered as a side effect.
+Please note, that the expression does not have access to other rules, but can read from the knowledgebase.

   - Execute